 It’s as tiny inside as it looks outside.
 There are only 14 stools, 10 of them along the counter and four along the window.
 When we entered, there were two open seats, but they weren’t together.
 A woman sitting by the door called this to the attention of Cassandra, the server.
 Cassandra had two guys do the “Diner Shuffle,” and they moved down so we could find seats at the corner.

 The woman who got us our seats took it upon herself to tell us about the menu and warn us about how hot the green chili is.
 I ordered the “mini” half-size breakfast burrito with country gravy.

-Sally got the “grump,” which was basically my burrito without the wrap.
+My wife got the “grump,” which was basically my burrito without the wrap.
 She ordered the ¼ size, which was still huge.
 The green chili was, in fact, very hot.
-And Cassandra asked Sally if she wanted Tabasco Sauce to put on top of it!
+And Cassandra asked her if she wanted Tabasco Sauce to put on top of it!

 I think next time I’d order the ¼-size Grump with gravy and split an order of the French toast.
 But the food is only secondary.
 The cool thing was the way total strangers from very different backgrounds instantly became friends, if only for 15 minutes.